devyanshi-t/TerraformAzure/ReadMe.md

 Configuration files describe to Terraform the components needed to run a single application or your entire datacenter.
 Terraform generates an execution plan describing what it will do to reach the desired state, and then executes it to build the described infrastructure.
 As the configuration changes, Terraform is able to determine what has changed and create incremental execution plans which can be applied.<br/>
 Terraform uses its own domain-specific language (DSL) called Hashicorp Configuration Language (HCL).
 HCL is JSON-compatible and is used to create these configuration files that describe the infrastructure resources to be deployed.<br/>

-This repostry contains  some sample HCL script to deploy infrastructure in Azure.
+This repostry contains  few sample HCL script to deploy infrastructure in Azure.
 ## Author
 [`Devyanshi Tiwari`](https://github.com/devyanshi-t)<br />